fergusonjason/docker-httpd-tomcat/README.md

 TODO List:
 - ~~One tomcat configuration to rule them all and in the darkness bind them~~
 - ~~Switch to alpine images~~ (Foolish me, there ARE no alpine versions of Tomcat)
-- Activate Manager on tomcat nodes so I can deploy app via Maven Cargo
+- ~~Activate Manager on tomcat nodes so I can deploy app via Maven Cargo~~
 - Get a cert from Let's Encrypt so I can use https
+- Can I use the httpd image and install mod_jk or do I have to use the base ubuntu image?